-The calling to music is strong in Adele Pickvance’s family.
-Grandfather Bill played violin in dance orchestras in the north of England.
-Adele’s father Bill was a working musician in the clubs of Manchester, playing the organ with a trio behind the vocalists passing through.
+The calling to music is strong in Adele's family.
+Her grandfather played violin in dance orchestras in the north of England.
+Adele’s father, Bill, was a working musician in the clubs of Manchester, playing the organ with a trio behind the vocalists passing through.
 Every Friday and Saturday was gig night.

-Nothing changed when the family moved from Bury in Greater Manchester to Australia where the teenage Adele continued to play the violin.
-Then one day her father brought a bass guitar home.
+Nothing changed when the family moved from Bury in Lancashire to Brisbane, Australia, where the teenage Adele swapped the four strings of the violin to the four strings of the bass guitar.

-The musical genes also passed down to brother David, a successful composer for radio and television.
-Brother Jonathan plays drums in bands.
+The musical genes were also passed down to her brother David, a successful international composer for radio drama and television.
+Brother Jonathan plays and records drums in bands around Brisbane.

-The Brisbane music scene was a fertile place in the ’90s, and soon Adele was immersed in the city’s vibrant alt-folk scene, constantly playing gigs and honing her skills.
+The Brisbane music scene was a fertile place in the ’90s, and soon Adele was immersed in the city’s vibrant alt-electric-folk scene, constantly playing gigs.

-She began playing with Robert Forster and drummer Glenn Thompson, from Custard, as Forster worked on material for his 1996 solo album Warm Nights and which they toured extensively around the world and locally.
+In 1995, in Brisbane, she began playing with Robert Forster and drummer Glenn Thompson, from Custard, as Forster worked on material for his 1996 solo album Warm Nights and which they toured extensively around the world and locally.
 After that, she played in the short-lived but superb Far Out Corporation with Ian Haug from Powderfinger and Forster’s co-writing partner from The Go-Betweens, Grant McLennan.
 A self-titled album was released in 1998.
-The songs were great and so was the bass playing from a woman who had taken the long way around to find her way into the rock world.
+Adele and Glenn also worked up Grant's last solo album, 'In Your Bright Ray, ' rehearsing regularly and demoing the album.

 She then moved to Melbourne to record and tour with The Dave Graney Show, recording 4 albums with the band and living and breathing the Melbourne music scene for 8 years.

-When Forster and McLennan formed the second incarnation of The Go-Betweens, Pickvance was asked by McLennan to join the band as bass player and played on The Friends of Rachel Worth, released in 2000.
+When Forster and McLennan decided to form the second incarnation of The Go-Betweens, Pickvance was asked by McLennan to join the band as bass player and played on The Friends of Rachel Worth, released in 2000.
 Thompson joined on drums for Bright Yellow, Bright Orange and the band toured the world.
-The band’s final album, Oceans Apart, was a five-star classic that won the ARIA Award for best adult contemporary album.
+The band’s final album, Oceans Apart, was a five-star classic that won the ARIA Award for the best adult contemporary album.

-Adele has also worked with artists including Clare Moore, Billy Miller of The Ferrets and Scott Spark.
+Adele has also worked with artists including Clare Moore, Billy Miller of The Ferrets and Scott Spark, Ranger and The Mumps.

-In 2018 Adele formed Adele and the Chandeliers, a 3 piece post-punk band, with a little pop, with guitarist Scott Mercer and drummer Ash Shanahan.
+Back in Brisbane, in 2018, Adele formed Adele and the Chandeliers, a 3 piece post-punk band, with a little pop, with guitarist Scott Mercer and drummer Ash Shanahan.

-“I learnt so much from all the great people I’ve worked with, right back to that trio, Warm Nights, with Glenn and Robert,” Adele says.
-“When I look back in my diary, we were rehearsing two or three times a week, working on a single song for hours and hours, really nailing that groove".
+“I learnt so much from all the great artists I’ve worked with, right back to the trio, Warm Nights, with Glenn and Robert,” Adele says.
+“When I look back in my diary, we rehearsed twice a week, playing lots."

-“After all these years of playing this is the first time I’ve had to be a leader, organise the practice, book the studio, look for the shows, present the songs to the band, be the person up front singing the songs.
-It’s something I’ve had to learn but when you find the right people to play with, everything else seems to flow.”
+“After all these years of playing, this is the first time I’ve had to organise rehearsals, book the studio, book the shows, and be that front person of a rock n'roll band.
+It’s something I’ve had to learn on the way, but when you find the right people to play with, everything else seems to flow.”